The Logo FAQ: Frequently Asked Questions about Company Logos

 3. How much does a logo cost?

 Designers hate this question.
 It's like asking, "How much does a vacation cost?"
-That depends on whether you jet to Paris on the Concorde or go camping at the local state park.
+That depends on whether you rent a jet to fly to Paris or go camping at the local state park.

 4. How can I best work with a designer on a logo?